CloverDX Data Quality: An Introduction to Validator

 Validator, a part of the CloverDX Data Quality package, is a comprehensive filtering tool that lets you visually define data quality rules.
 What does this mean?
 Simply put, Validator is a component where you specify a set of checks that filter incoming data.
 Anything that the filter doesn't let through is reported along with detailed information about the reasons why.
 You can use this output as a basis for correcting problems; what's great about this is even the non-technical team members in your organization can work with and understand the process.
 Imagine putting the output into a spreadsheet and sending it back to the accounting department to fix the problems – no "translation" needed!

-Built-in validation rules can check various criteria like date format, numeric value, interval match, phone number validity and format, and more.
-If you have special requirements, you can implement custom validation rules in CTL (CloverDX Transformation Language), but more on that in another post.
+Built-in data validation rules can check various data quality characteristics, like date format, numeric value, interval match, phone number validity and format, and more.
+If you have special requirements, you can implement custom validation rules in CTL (CloverDX Transformation Language).

 Validator nicely complements the Data Profiler in the Data Quality package.
 Generally, you start with Data Profiler to assess the overall condition of your data using statistics.
 Seeing variations of formats, missing values, and excessive ranges indicates which fields will need special care when setting up Validator.
 This will make sure no bad records get through.
 Validator acts as the second stage of checks for specific problems in your data and reports each one of them to you.
 Used in conjunction, these tools allow for efficient, comprehensive data quality.